qiskit-community/qiskit-experiments/CONTRIBUTING.md

    etc.), you've added or updated a reno release note for that change and tagged the PR for the changelog.
-6. If your code requires a change to dependencies, you've updated the corresponding requirements file: `requirements.txt` contain core dependencies, `requirements-extras.txt` for dependencies for optional features, and `requirements-dev.txt` for dependencies required for running tests and building documentation.
+6. If your code requires a change to dependencies, you've updated the corresponding requirements file: `requirements.txt` for core dependencies, `requirements-extras.txt` for dependencies for optional features, and `requirements-dev.txt` for dependencies required for running tests and building documentation.